End-to-End Compression for Tabular Foundation Models

 \textbf{Model Architecture and Hyperparameters.} For both the compressor and predictor modules in TACO, we use the TabPFNv2~\cite{hollmann2025tabpfn} architecture with 2D attention over rows and columns.
 Each module comprises 12 attention layers, 6 attention heads, and an embedding dimension of 192, for roughly 7M parameters per module.
 We additionally insert a two-layer residual MLP between the compressor and predictor.

-\textbf{Synthetic Prior.} Following prior work~\cite{hollmann2023tabpfn, qu_2025_tabicl}, we train our models exclusively on synthetically generated datasets produced by structural causal models (SCMs), including variants where the causal mechanisms are tree-based.
+\textbf{Synthetic Prior.} Following prior work~\cite{hollmann2023tabpfn, qu_2025_tabicl}, we train our models initially on synthetically generated datasets produced by structural causal models (SCMs), including variants where the causal mechanisms are tree-based.
 This synthetic prior is designed to expose the model to a broad range of feature types, dependency structures, and label-generating mechanisms that are representative of real-world tabular data.
-We adopt the synthetic prior released with TabICL \citep{qu_2025_tabicl} and use its open-source implementation throughout.
+We adopt the synthetic prior released with TabICLv1 \citep{qu_2025_tabicl} and use its open-source implementation throughout.

-\textbf{Optimization and Training Length.} Following prior work, during training, we fix the sequence length to $1024$ and sample the number of features uniformly at random between $2$ and $100$.
+\textbf{Optimization and Training Length.} Following prior work~\citep{qu_2025_tabicl}, during training, we fix the sequence length to $1024$ and sample the number of features uniformly at random between $2$ and $100$.
 We train for $80$K optimization steps with a global batch size of $1024$, yielding approximately $82$M synthetic datasets.